Mines Climbs Together

 - Mines has set up a Rapid Response Team that will work closely with local public health officials to alert close contacts and put in place procedures aimed at limiting potential spread whenever a Mines community member gets sick.

-- Students showing symptoms of the novel coronavirus will be able to receive a COVID-19 test on campus at no cost.
-The Student Health Center is prepared to offer all students care services, as well as access to additional services, should they need them.
+- Students showing symptoms of the novel coronavirus will be able to receive a COVID-19 test through the Student Health Center.

 - Classroom, office and residence hall HVAC systems are being adjusted to better facilitate air flow.